chrispoturalski/README-generator/README.md

 ## Description

-Working with node
+In this project, we were tasked with creating a README generator.
+As we create projects, we have to create a README to allow our users to see what the project will be about, our testing information, and how to contribute in the future.
+Using inquirer, we are now allowed to answer questions and they will be saved and created directly so we won't forget any thing for our future projects when creating a README.
+It is already laid out and easy to use.

 ![Image 1](Project-image.png)

-Here is the deployed link to the project: N/a
+Here is the deployed link to the project: There is no deployed link to this project.

 ## Table of Contents